DataBiosphere/wdl-conformance-tests/README.md

 ```
 By default, separate graphs will be created for every 30 tests.

-This can be controlled with `--display-num`, which overrides the number of tests to display per graph. `--display-all` forces all tests in a single graph.
+This can be controlled with `--display-num`, which overrides the number of tests to display per graph. `--display-all` forces all tests onto a single graph.

 `--graph-type` specifies the type of graph to create.
 The supported options are `box` and `bar`.
 `box` will create a traditional box plot and `bar` will create a bar graph with error bars representing standard deviation.